CodeChefVIT/webinars/Introduction-to-Automation-with-Ansible/config/README.md

 - Copy both files to your preffered directory
 - In ansible.cfg file change the inventory path to where you want your host file to be present
 - Make host_key_checking as False
+- In hosts file enter the systems ips which you want to manage
+- Copy your ssh-keys to the preffered systems
+- Your control node has been setup